Little Simz wins the 2022 Mercury Prize for 'Sometimes I Might Be Introvert’

 Accepting the trophy, she said: “Wow, I’m very, very overwhelmed.
 I’m very grateful, glory to God.
 God thank you so much.”

+She also paid tribute to producer Inflo who worked on her album and said there were times in the studio when “I didn’t know if I was gonna finish this record.
+I was feeling all the emotions and really going through it and he [producer Inflo] stuck by me and pushed me to deliver this album for you guys.”

-The rapper earlier performed a live rendition of ‘How Did You Get Here’ and performed it for a second time after accepting the award.
+The rapper earlier performed a live rendition of ‘How Did You Get Here’ and got up for a second time to sing the track after accepting the award.

 Along with Self Esteem’s ‘Prioritise Pleasure’ and Wet Leg’s self-titled debut album, other nominees on the night included Sam Fender‘s ‘Seventeen Going Under’, Yard Act’s ‘The Overload’, Kojey Radical‘s ‘Reason To Smile’, Gwenno‘s ‘Tresor’, Harry Styles’ ‘Harry’s House’, Nova Twins’ ‘Supernova’, Jessie Buckley & Bernard Butler‘s ‘For All Our Days That Tear The Heart’, Joy Crookes‘ ‘Skin’ and Fergus McCreadie‘s ‘Forest Floor’.